splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 .. include:: /_includes/gdi/java-20-metrics-equivalences.rst

-For more information on OpenTelemetry semantic conventions, see OpenTelemetry semantic conventions.
+For more information on OpenTelemetry semantic conventions, see the OpenTelemetry semantic conventions.

 Troubleshooting
 ======================